Busan: Parks, beaches, and highlights

 Busan is called the summer capital of Korea since it attracts tourists from all over the country to its six beaches.
 Luxury hotels and a carnival boardwalk line the beach at Haeundae.
 Gwangalli Beach has cafés, bars, and restaurants along the beach, and the Grand Gwangan Bridge.
-Other beaches include Dadaepo Beach on the west edge of the city and Songdo Beach, which is south-central.
+Other beaches include Dadaepo Beach on the west edge of the city and Songdo Beach, south of central Busan.

-Haeundae Beach is one of the most famous beaches in Korea.
-The 2009 film Tidal Wave (2009) is about a tsunami hitting Busan at this beach.
+Haeundae Beach is Busan's most famous beach.
+It is a staple setting for South Korean films and TV shows, such as the 2009 film Tidal Wave.
+Dongbaekseom is located at the southern end of Haeundae Beach.
+This island is picturesque with a thick forest of camellias and pine trees.
+Tourist attractions on Dongbaek Island include a walking path and the Nurimaru APEC House, built for the 2005 APEC summit.
+Songjeong beach is the next beach north of Haeundae Beach.

 Geumjeongsan to the west is a weekend hiking spot for Busan residents.
 To the north, the neighborhoods around Pusan National University (also known as PNU, which is one of the most highly recognized national institutes of higher education in Korea) have student theaters, cafés, bars, and restaurants, as well as open-air cultural street performances on weekend nights.
 Nearby is Beomeosa, the city's main Korean Buddhist temple.